DenysPacheco/react-test/README.md

 - Simple to code or easy to create (since it's js and everything is connected)
 - Like said above, auto coupling of functionalities since linked on a state
 - ✨ No reload of pages for content 😍
+- Control of variables, programming and login in HTML since it's jsx ✨
+- Dynamic arrange of data

+---

 ### Side notes